 6. A Cry in the Dark (1988)

 Based on John Bryson’s 1985 book of the same name (which, in turn, was based on the true events of 1980), ‘A Cry in the Dark’ stars Meryl Streep and Sam Neill as Lindy and Michael Chamberlain, the parents accused of their two-month-old baby, Azaria’s murder.
-Mirroring the real trial, the movie follows the couple’s trials and tribulations who were convicted, against all logic, of murdering their own baby, who, in fact, was killed by a dingo.
-The movie depicts how the case got blown out of proportions after a myriad of sensational claims were made by the press nation-wide.
+Mirroring the real trial, the movie follows the couple’s trials and tribulations, who were convicted, against all logic, of murdering their own baby, who, in fact, was killed by a dingo.
+The movie depicts how the case got blown out of proportion after the press made a myriad of sensational claims nationwide.
 Thankfully, the real-life Lindy was eventually exonerated in 1987.

 5. The Lincoln Lawyer (2011)